tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/machineLearning/index.md

 - [List](/rest/api/machinelearning/UsageHistory/List) - Get the usage history of a commitment plan

 ## [Web service tasks](/rest/api/machinelearning/webservices)
-You can do the following tasks with the REST APIs for Azure Machine Learning Studio (classic) web services:
+You can do the following tasks with the REST APIs for ML Studio (classic) web services:

 - [Create Or Update](/rest/api/machinelearning/WebServices/CreateOrUpdate) - Create or update a web service
 - [Get](/rest/api/machinelearning/WebServices/Get) - Get information about a web service